geanders/test_directory/coding.md

 space or time.
 Matrices, general multiway arrays, and time series are the most commonly used structures."
 [Programming with Data, p.
 143]

+> "Vectors are S objects containing *n* 'elements' that can be indexed numerically."
+[Programming with Data, p.
+196]

+> "The virtual class `vector` glues all the specific vector classes together.
+A vector class id *defined* to be one that extends `vector`."
+[Programming with Data, p.
+196]

+> [The vector classes alread defined in S] include most of the lowest-level building blocks for organizing data.
+The most basic of S vectors contain numbers, logical values, character strings, raw bytes, or other S objects as their elements.
+All but the last of these are what we call *atomic* vectors in S. Atomic vectors are defined by the fact that a single element from such a vector is a vector of the same class as the whole vector.
+Vectors that contain other S objects as elements, rather than atomic data, are called *recursive*, in the sense that the elements of the vector can be any S class."
+[Programming with Data, p.
+197]

+> "Of the atomic vectors, those containing numbers dominate the population of S objects in the world, and the class 'numeric' dominates those.
+Technically, it corresponds to double-precision floating-point data.
+For S users, that technicality usually doesn't matter; only when you need to understand issues of accuracy or when you communicate with subroutines in, say, C or Fortran does it affect your programming.
+There are other classes of numbers as well: 'integer' for integers, 'single' for single-precision floating-point, and 'complex' for numbers in the complex plane."
+[Programming with Data, p.
+197]

+> "Logical values in S are TRUE and FALSE, as you would expect.
+The internal data type of these is the same as for class 'integer', for historical reasons and for consistent mapping to C and Fortran.
+Again, you don't care in most cases."
+[Programming with Data, p.
+197]

+> "Character strings in S are represented as ordinary characters bounded by single or double quote characters.
+The class 'string' represents a vector of such character strings, plus some optional additional information to deal with uses of strings in matching or to provide computations using the 'levels', the unique character strings meaningful for this object.
+Class 'string' differs from others in this section in that it is built up from basic classes in terms of slots, rather than being directly defined by its correspondence to a data type in C." [Programming with Data, p.
+197]

+> "Lists are the fundamental recursive class: a simple vector whose elements are arbitrary objects."
+[Programming with Data, p.
+198]

+> "Most vector classes supplied with S support the notion of missing data or 'NA'.
+The best way to think of this is as a state that can be tested for each element of the vector, by calling the function `is.na`.
+[This] returns an object like `x` [the input to `is.na` in the example], with TRUE wherever the corresponding element of `x` is missing."
+[Programming with Data, p.
+199]

+> "S differs fundamentally from languages like C or Java, where individual values, pointers, or references are the basic ingredients in representing data.
+In S, whole objects are the elementary ingredients, and the natural approach to representing more complex data reflects this."
+[Programming with Data, p.
+208]

+> "The ability of S objects to contain other S objects allows us to represent data or arbitrary complexity."
+[Programming with Data, p.
+208]

 ## Connections

 > "Most interesting programming will deal with data that originated in some